ItsMayur/Calculator/README.md

 # Calculator
-It is a basic caluclator made from scratch using Html ,Css and Javascript
+It is a basic caluclator made from scratch using Html ,Css and Javascript has theme changing toggle and basic calculation input output